+GENERAL EDUCATION REQUIREMENTS......MINIMUM of 41 CREDITS Note that a course may meet more than one MnTC Goal requirement but its credits are only counted towards the degree once.

+GOAL 1: COMMUNICATION11 CR COMM 1114, Fundamentals of Public Speaking, 3 cr ENGL 1117, Reading and Writing Critically I, 4 cr ENGL 1118, Reading and Writing Critically II, 4 cr

+GOAL 2 is fulfilled when all other MnTC goals for this plan are completed.

+GOAL 3: NATURAL SCIENCESminimum of 6 CR A minimum of two courses with a lab from two different areas that meet MnTC Goal 3.
+Recommend that at least one of the courses also meet Goal 10.

-ı .
-MINNESOTA TRANSFER CURRICULUM (MnTC)/ GENERAL EDUCATION REQUIREMENTSMINIMUM of 41 CREDITS Note that a course may meet more than one MnTC Goal requirement but its credits are only counted towards the degree once.
-GOAL 1: COMMUNICATION GOAL 2 is fulfilled when all other MnTC goals for this plan are completed.
-GOAL 3: NATURAL SCIENCES GOAL 4: MATHEMATICAL/LOGICAL REASONING minimum of 3 CR Any course that meets MnTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: POLS 1615, Introduction to American Government, 3 cr COMM 1337, Social Media, 3 cr GOAL 6: THE HUMANITIES AND FINE ARTSminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 6 ART 1290, Media Arts, 3 cr Goal 7: HUMAN DIVERSITY To be met by a course taken in Goal 3, 5, or 6.
+GOAL 4: MATHEMATICAL/LOGICAL REASONING...... minimum of 3 CR Any course that meets MnTC Goal 4

+GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCESminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: POLS 1615, Introduction to American Government, 3 cr

+Recommended: POLS 1615, Introduction to American Go COMM 1337, Social Media, 3 cr

+GOAL 6: THE HUMANITIES AND FINE ARTSminimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 6 ART 1290, Media Arts, 3 cr

+Goal 7: HUMAN DIVERSITY To be met by a course taken in Goal 3, 5, or 6.

 Goal 8: GLOBAL PERSPECTIVE To be met by a course taken in Goal 3, 5, or 6.
-Goal 9: Ethic & Civic Responsibility Goal 10: People & Environment

-To be met by a course taken in Goal 3, 5, or 6.